 The Jerilderie Apex Mini Rail is located over the bridge from Powell Street.
 The mini rail track is nestled amongst the Billabong Creek and provides an ideal location for an exciting experience for the children and the young at heart.
 Special bookings or enquiries phone: 0427 344 899.
 Please note closed shoes must be worn to ride the mini rail.

 Horgan's Walk is an easy 10 minute walk along the banks of the Billabong Creek starting at Luke Park near Lake Jerilderie.
 Beginning at the Steel Wings in Luke Park, the walk passes many historic sites that are marked with signs giving a brief history of the area.
-It is also home to the Jerilderie Tidy Towns Bush Tucker Trail.
+You will also see the Jerilderie Tidy Towns Bush Tucker Trail along the walk.